 Thinking, Fast and Slow explains how people make decisions using two mental systems: "fast" thinking is instinctive and emotional, while "slow" thinking is deliberate and logical.
 Daniel Kahneman helps us understand our when our mind fall into common biases and irrational shortcuts, so we can make better decisions in the future.

-Pre-Suasion is a new side of influence: it's about everything that happens BEFORE you ask someone to say yes to you.
-Professor Cialdini has distilled hundreds of studies to show that how you FRAME a discussion from the beginning is crucial to success.
+Pre-Suasion shows a new side of influence.
+It's about everything that happens BEFORE you ask someone to say yes to your proposal.
+Professor Robert Cialdini has distilled hundreds of scientific studies to prove that how you FRAME a message from the beginning is crucial to its success.